-The are few situations that Song Que isn’t perfect for and this is yet another.
+The are few situations that Sông Quê isn’t perfect for and this is yet another.
 The restaurant and room are ideal for when you’re looking to get something quick and tasty on your lonesome.
 It gets pretty busy at night, but it’s the sort of environment that doesn’t make you feel like the end bit of a loaf of bread.
-The pho is a go-to, as are the bun noodles, and both are perfect slurpers to enjoy whilst the horrors of Kingsland Road unfold outside.
+The pho is a go-to, as are the bun noodles, and both are perfect slurpers to enjoy whilst the bustle of Kingsland Road unfold outside.

 Hummus, a pineapple, and a tin of beans with little sausages.
 That’s what we picked up the last time we went to our corner shop looking for solo dinner inspiration.
-We’ll be honest, that was a sub 5.0 meal, but you’ll never get that at Persepolis.
+We’ll be honest, that wasn’t a great meal, but that’ll never happen at Persepolis.
 This Persian shop, deli, and restaurant serves the people of Peckham (and beyond) a range of brilliant tasting and priced vegetarian and vegan dishes.
 It’s perfect for a healthy solo lunch or early dinner, especially as the one-person mezze plate is just a fiver.

 Koya is a small Japanese bar in Soho that’s made for solo diners to slurp through some very good curry miso udon on the counter for breakfast, lunch, or dinner.
 In fact, their fried egg, bacon, and shiitake-porridge breakfast is probably the best thing here.
 It’s walk-in only, which translates to: ideal for one person and a bowl of udon.

 Solo meals don’t just have to be a product of circumstance, in fact they shouldn’t be.
-Noble Rot is a must-visit, with or without anyone, and that’s one of the reasons it’s our highest rated restaurant.
-Whether you’re drinking wine and eating bread in the wine bar up front, or enjoying their unbeatable three course £20 lunch deal, Noble Rot never feels anything less than precisely where you should be.
+Noble Rot is a must-visit, with or without anyonet.
+Whether you’re drinking wine and eating bread in the wine bar up front, or enjoying their unbeatable three-course £20 lunch deal, Noble Rot never feels anything less than precisely where you should be.